drewf24/world-airbnb/data-analysis/data-analysis.md

 ![](data-analysis_files/figure-gfm/price-at-location-1.png)<!-- -->

-It is clear from this map, that the at the cases in which the prices are at the median or above (blue dots) are clustered around Manhattan.
+It is clear from this map, that the cases in which the prices are at the median or above (blue dots) are clustered around Manhattan.
 Therefore, visualization confirms our previous findings.
 The area that appears to have the second most number of blue dots is Brooklyn, which is right next to Manhattan.
 We use summary statistics to confirm.

 Relative frequency of listings that are above or at the median price by
 borough: